whitegrimreaper/twitchbot/README.md

  - integration with Twitch APIs to track bits, follows, subs, etc.
  - checking and controlling points gained from the above
  - spending those points to add activities to the subathon queue
- - Data storage using some sort of local db
+ - Data storage using gorm and sqlite
-    - either Mongo if i want nosql or sqllite and gorm if SQL
+    - using gorm means I can scale out of sqlite if i need to